Access4Learning/sif3-framework-dotnet/Documentation/Reading application settings from a database.md

 The following modifications were required to allow the Demo AU Provider to read appliations settings from a database:

-> 1. Installed the System.Data.SQLite NuGet package (not to be used for a production1system).
+> 1. Installed the System.Data.SQLite NuGet package (not to be used for a production system).
 > 1. Installed the Tardigrade.Framework.EntityFramework NuGet package.
 > 1. Added an SQLite database file to the App_Data directory.
 The application settings are defined in the AppSettings database table.
 Ensure that the `Build Action` is `None` and that the `Copy to Output Directory` is `Copy if newer`.
 An appropriate SQL script for the AppSettings databaes table can be found in the `Scripts\SQL\Application settings table` directory.
 > 1. Configured the Web.config file to support SQLite with EntityFramework 6, including defining the database file to be used.